 Polycystic Ovarian Syndrome (PCOS):

-This endocrine disorder causes an hormonal imbalance in women where the ovaries start to produce more than normal male hormones.
+This endocrine disorder causes a hormonal imbalance in women where the ovaries start to produce more than normal male hormones.
 It can affect young girls as early as the age of 10 and can also cause infertility.
-One in every 10 women of childbearing age suffer from PCOS.
+One in every 10 women of childbearing age suffers from PCOS.

 This health condition can often result in androgenic alopecia, which is hair loss resulting from high levels of androgens present in a woman’s body.
 A healthy level of androgen is naturally found in all women and affects the frequency and blood flow during your menstruation cycle.
 However, if your body is producing too much androgen, coupled with follicle sensitivity, you can experience female hair loss as a symptom of PCOS.